vblanco20-1/vulkan-guide/docs/chapter-0/building_project.md

 # Building the project

-Start by syncing git project at <https://github.com/vblanco20-1/vulkan-guide/>.
+Start by syncing the Git project at <https://github.com/vblanco20-1/vulkan-guide/>.
 The all-chapters branch contains the example code for the entire project, and the starting-point branch contains the initial empty project setup.
 I recommend you sync both branches to different folders, and if at one point you get stuck, check how the code works in the all-chapters code.
-If you want a direct download to the code without using GIT just download from these direct links.
+If you want a direct download to the code without using Git just download from these direct links.

 [All Chapters](https://github.com/vblanco20-1/vulkan-guide/archive/all-chapters.zip)